pmat101/notes/iOS/roadmap.md

    - Try out some helpful tools: Git, Figma, Bitrise, Proxyman

 ## Journey of Building an App
 - Never go with a completely brand new app idea as it's too risky take an already existing app and do it differently
 - Focus on a small idea, that's bug free and has good UX which results in a polished app with good reviews
 - Make multiple app and launch quickly, do get too attached to an app or idea
+- Optionally you can add gamification, reminders, encouragement, social interaction, data and insights to your app